Glitchr/IDMS-Audit-VIN-Validator/README.md

-# Audit IDMS Vin Validator
+# Audit IDMS VIN Validator

-Audit IDMS Vin Validator is a Python script that checks VINs from a CSV file against the IDMS website and generates a report of it exists or not in the inventory.
+This is a Python script that checks VINs from a CSV file against the IDMS website and generates a report of it exists or not in the inventory.

 ## Installation

-To install Audit IDMS Vin Validator, you need Python 3.6 or higher and the following packages:
+To install Audit IDMS VIN Validator, you need Python 3.6 or higher and the following packages:

 - Selenium
 - Pandas